-Should an emergency, such as a bioterrorism event, natural disaster or infectious disease outbreak, occur in Michigan, hundreds of pharmacy professionals would be urgently needed to dispense medications from the Strategic National Stockpile (SNS) to protect the public and save lives.
+Should an emergency, such as a bioterrorism event, natural disaster or infectious disease outbreak, occur in Michigan, hundreds of pharmacy professionals would be needed to dispense medications from the Strategic National Stockpile (SNS) to protect the public and save lives.
 Pharmacy professionals would be volunteering at a community-based dispensing site away from the "hot zone" of an event.
 Pharmacists may also be called upon to assist with mass vaccination campaigns in the event of a pandemic or participate in other roles within their communities based on the type of event that occurs.

-Pharmacy professionals play an important role in responding to emergency events, such as a natural disaster or infectious disease outbreak.
+Pharmacy professionals play an important role in responding to emergency events, such as natural disasters or infectious disease outbreaks.
 They are called upon to urgently dispense medications from the Strategic National Stockpile (SNS) to protect the public and save lives.
 They may also serve other functions in their communities depending on the type of emergency.

 Role of the Community Pharmacist in Emergency Preparedness